ZephyrTransport/governance/DRAFT governance.md

 * Conclusions

-## WHAT IS THE Zephyr Foundation FOR ADVANCING TRAVEL ANALYSIS METHODS?
+## WHAT IS THE ZEPHYR FOUNDATION FOR ADVANCING TRAVEL ANALYSIS METHODS?

 The Zephyr Foundation is a 501(c)3 non-profit public charity organization incorporated in the United States of America, formed in 2017.
 The organization's mission is to advance rigorous transportation and land use decision-making for the public good by advocating for, facilitating, and supporting improved travel analysis and forecasting methods.